Transfusion-related acute lung injury (TRALI)

-Table 2: Canadian Consensus Conference Panel TRALI and ALI definitions
+Table 2: 2004 Canadian Consensus Conference Panel TRALI and Acute Lung Injury (ALI) definitions9

 The role of health-care professionals

-It is unlikely that TRALI can ever be entirely prevented, but its frequency may be reduced by the judicious use of blood products only for appropriate indications.
-Hospitals should have procedures in place (e.g. blood utilization guidelines, blood conservation programs) which minimize unnecessary transfusions.
+It is unlikely that TRALI can ever be entirely prevented, but its frequency may be reduced by the judicious use of blood components and plasma protein products only for appropriate indications.
+Hospitals should have procedures in place (e.g., blood utilization guidelines, blood conservation programs) that minimize unnecessary transfusions.
 In addition, hospital medical staff must continue to have a high index of suspicion in order to diagnose TRALI appropriately.
-All cases of TRALI or suspected TRALI should be reported to Canadian Blood Services (in addition to the Provincial/Territorial Surveillance office as part of the TTISS program) who in turn is required to report all possible TRALI or possible TRALI cases to Health Canada.
+As noted above, all cases of suspected TRALI must be reported to Canadian Blood Services (in addition to the Provincial/Territorial Surveillance office as part of the TTISS program).

 The role of Canadian Blood Services

-Primary prevention refers to measures taken to reduce TRALI that are not associated with a particular TRALI event.
-In accordance with AABB recommendations, between 2007 and 2009, Canadian Blood Services implemented several measures to reduce the levels of donor-derived antibodies in blood products containing high volumes of plasma.
-Those measures are primarily based on the observation that females with a history of pregnancy have a higher risk of anti-HLA antibodies than males or females who have never been pregnant.
+Primary prevention refers to measures for reducing incidence of TRALI that are not associated with a particular TRALI event.
+In accordance with AABB recommendations,10-14 Canadian Blood Services implemented several measures between 2007 and 2009 to reduce the levels of donor-derived antibodies in blood components and plasma protein products containing high volumes of plasma.
+These measures are primarily based on the observation that females with a history of pregnancy have a higher risk of anti-HLA antibodies than females who have never been pregnant or males:

-4. In July 2009, Canadian Blood Services began collecting apheresis platelets exclusively from males and females without a history of pregnancy.
+- In July 2009, Canadian Blood Services began collecting apheresis platelets exclusively from females without a history of pregnancy and from males.

 Recognizing that donor-derived antibodies may be one of the causes of TRALI, Canadian Blood Services has adopted a standardized, national donor management strategy as part of a secondary prevention measure.
-Any blood donors involved in cases defined as TRALI (including possible TRALI or TRALI type 2, or cases where TRALI cannot be excluded) are deferred from further whole blood or apheresis platelet donation.
-These donors are tested for anti-HLA antibodies and at this time donors may be acceptable for source plasma for fractionation if their HLA antibody results are negative.
+Any blood donors involved in cases defined as TRALI (including possible TRALI or TRALI type 2, or cases where TRALI cannot be excluded) are deferred from further whole blood or apheresis donation.
+These donors are tested for anti-HLA antibodies and at this time may be acceptable to donate source plasma for fractionation if their HLA antibody results are negative.
 Donors with rare red blood cell phenotypes are an exception to the deferral policy: if they are involved in cases defined as TRALI and have positive HLA antibody results they may still be able to donate frozen or washed red blood cells.
 All other involved donors not mentioned above who have demonstrable anti-HLA antibody (regardless of cognate antigen match) are deferred from all types of blood donation.
-In cases where TRALI definitions cannot be applied, donors are neither tested nor deferred, but are flagged with a special code so that they can be identified and subsequently investigated in the event that they are later associated with another TRALI suspected reaction.
+In cases where the criteria for TRALI are not met, donors are neither tested nor deferred, but are flagged with a special code so that they can be identified and subsequently investigated in the event that they are later associated with another TRALI suspected reaction.

 The Canadian Blood Services TRALI Medical Review Group

 The TRALI Medical Review Group (TMRG) was established at Canadian Blood Services in 2006 as a national resource team to assist Canadian Blood Services’ physicians in the management of donors associated with reported TRALI cases.
-TMRG members independently review all cases of suspected TRALI reported to Canadian Blood Services and meet monthly to attain consensus on whether the case meets the definition for TRALI or possible TRALI (or redefined as TRALI type 1 or TRALI type 2).
+TMRG members independently review all cases of suspected TRALI reported to Canadian Blood Services and meet monthly to attain consensus on whether these cases meet the definition for TRALI or possible TRALI (or redefined as TRALI type 1 or TRALI type 2).
 The role of the TMRG is to determine donor management in order to ensure that donors who may represent a risk for a future TRALI reaction are removed from the donor pool.
-The consensus recommendation of TMRG regarding donor management for specific cases is communicated to the Canadian Blood Services physicians and may be included in the final report to the hospital.
+The consensus recommendation of TMRG regarding donor management for specific cases is communicated to the hospital via a summary report.

 TRALI remains a clinical diagnosis and as such the TMRG classification may not align with that of the reporting physician.
-Classification by TMRG should not be used to guide clinical assessment nor management of patients suffering transfusion reactions.
+Classification by the TMRG should not be used to guide clinical assessment nor management of patients suffering transfusion reactions.
 The role of TMRG is primarily to determine donor—not patient—management.

 1. Politis C, Wiersum JC, Richardson C, Robillard P, Jorgensen J, Renaudier P, Faber JC, Wood EM.
 The International Haemovigilance Network Database for the Surveillance of Adverse Reactions and Events in Donors and Recipients of Blood Components: technical issues and results.
 Vox Sang 2016; 111: 409-17.